 During the day the sea seemed to be relatively calm, but once night came so did the big waves and the fear of capsizing.
 Luckily this didn’t happen to us, but it did happen to another blogger, check her story here.
-My own near death experience came when we went snorkeling for Manta rays and the current pulled me away from the boat.
+My own near-death experience came when we went snorkelling for Manta rays and the current pulled me away from the boat.

 I genuinely thought I was going to die.
-For the next couple of days only me and a guy from Africa who never learnt to swim, wore life jackets.
+For the next couple of days, only me and a guy from Africa who never learned to swim wore life jackets.
 Not much fun for me.

 It was funny for everyone else, but even if I could stand in the water the life jacket was staying on.
-After that hunting the Komodo dragon didn’t seem to worrying.
+After that hunting, the Komodo dragon didn’t seem too worrying.